-SPA.1 REGULATIOINS

-SPS.1.1 EPIRBs
+SPAINSPA.1 REGULATIOINSSPA.1.1 EPIRBs

-The Spanish Maritime Administration through its General Directorate for Merchant Marine makes the carriage of 406 MHz beacons mandatory for the following ships:
+The Spanish Maritime Administration through its General Directorate of Maritime Affairs, makes the carriage of 406 MHz beacons mandatory for the following ships:

-All freight ships irrespective of size engaged on international or domestic voyages.

-All passenger ships irrespective of size engaged on international or national voyages.

-All fishing ships of more than 8 metres in length sailing more than 3 miles from the coastline.
-Pleasure crafts sailing more than 12 miles from the coast (for those sailing up to 25 miles a manual activation beacon is allowed).
+- All freight ships irrespective of size engaged on international or domestic voyages. - All passenger ships irrespective of size engaged on international or national voyages. - All fishing ships of more than 8 meters in length sailing more than 3 miles from the coastline. - Pleasure crafts sailing more than 12 miles from the coast (for those sailing up to 25 miles a manual activation beacon is allowed).